Contact Maggie Bannon, Program Coordinator, at (910) 962-7200 or email firstname.lastname@example.org.

 Can I participate in this community and be an Athlete?

-The linked courses offered through the Science & Engineering Learning Community are only for the fall semester of your freshman year.
+The linked courses offered through the STEM Learning Community are only for the fall semester of your freshman year.
 Through the learning community, students often develop their own supportive network of peers and voluntarily decide to continue taking classes together.

 No. Students must register for all three courses associated with the Learning Community to be part of the program.

-The Science & Engineering Learning Community will accept a total of 120 incoming first-year students (24 in each area of interest) on a first-come, first-served basis to include a well-rounded group of applicants.
-The requirements to participate are admission to UNCW, an interest in one of the science or engineering areas, and a willingness to be an active positive member of a learning community.
+The STEM Learning Community will accept a total of 120 incoming first-year students (24 in each area of interest) on a first-come, first-served basis to include a well-rounded group of applicants.
+The requirements to participate are admission to UNCW, an interest in one of the STEM areas, and a willingness to be an active positive member of a learning community.